ibexa/documentation-developer/docs/users/user_management_guide.md

 ### Custom policies

-[Tailor user access control](custom_policies.md) to your unique requirements using custom policies.
+[Tailor user access control](custom_policies.md) to your unique requirements by using custom policies.
 Define complex rules and access criteria for different users or groups.

 ### Limitations